 Dr Vasanti Jadva: Senior Research Associate and Affiliated Lecturer

-John Appleby: PhD Student
+Pamela Jimenez: PhD Student

-Nishtha Lamba: PhD student
+Nishtha Lamba: PhD Student

 Future Families: The social and psychological outcomes of emerging assisted reproductive technologies for individuals, families and society

 Funded by: Wellcome Trust Senior Investigator Award

 Advances in assisted reproductive technologies in combination with recent legislative changes, have given rise to new family forms that would not otherwise have existed, such as gay fathers whose children are born through surrogacy and egg donation, single mothers by choice who conceive their children by donor insemination and intentionally parent alone, and donor siblings who are conceived using the same donor but raised in different families.
 The aim of the research is to conduct the first studies of these emerging family forms that have resulted from 21st century applications of assisted reproductive technologies.
 Specific investigations include a study of gay father families with children born through surrogacy (conducted in collaboration with the Division of Gender, Sexuality and Health, Columbia University, New York); an investigation of the experiences of donor-conceived adolescents who are in contact with their donor siblings (conducted in collaboration with the New School for Social Research in New York); and studies of single mothers by choice and intra-family egg donation (conducted in collaboration with the London Women’s Clinic).

 New Family Forms: Parent-child relationships and the psychological development of the child

 Funded by: United States National Institute of Health (N.I.H.).